junaedsiam/libia/README.md

 ### Libia

-Libia is a CLI based tool to scaffold frontend library templates.
-Its built on top of "vite".
+Libia is a CLI tool to scaffold your next frontend library template.
+It provides library specific configurations along with starter files.

-It currently supports -
+**Supported platforms**

 - Vanilla JS / TS
 - React (JS / TS)